xbeat/Machine-Learning/README.md

 Introduction to YOLO

 YOLO (You Only Look Once) is a state-of-the-art, real-time object detection system that revolutionized computer vision.
 It treats object detection as a regression problem, dividing the image into a grid and predicting bounding boxes and class probabilities for each grid cell.
 This approach allows YOLO to process images in a single forward pass through the neural network, making it incredibly fast and efficient.

+## Assumptions for Linear Regression in Python

+Introduction to Linear Regression Assumptions

+Linear regression is a fundamental statistical technique used to model the relationship between variables.
+To ensure the validity and reliability of our model, we need to test five key assumptions.
+These assumptions form the foundation for accurate predictions and meaningful interpretations of our results.

 ## Training Custom Tokenizers with Hugging Face Transformers in Python